lowtze/latin-books/Backgammon 1895/Backgammon 1895.md

 THE GAME.

-The game is played by two persons, occupying opposite posi- tions to one another at the board.
+The game is played by two persons, occupying opposite positions to one another at the board.

-If the home tables are to be on the left, the pieces will be played as follows: White will place two men on the oppo- nent’s ace point, five on his twelfth (or No. 6 outer table), three upon his own eighth, and five upon his sixth point.
+If the home tables are to be on the left, the pieces will be played as follows: White will place two men on the opponent’s ace point, five on his twelfth (or No. 6 outer table), three upon his own eighth, and five upon his sixth point.

 Black’s pieces will be played in corresponding order directly